thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-10-karen-palmer-ai-residency-comes-to-close.markdown

 ## Applications Under Review for 2018 Residency in Robotics

-We are now reviewing all applications for our next ThoughtWorks Arts Residency for Summer 2018 in robotics.
+We are now reviewing all applications for our next Thoughtworks Arts Residency for Summer 2018 in robotics.
 We are pleased to welcome guest panelists from [Baltan Labs](http://baltanlaboratories.org/) in Eindhoven, The Netherlands, and [The Consortium for Research and Robotics](http://consortiumrr.com/) at Pratt Institute in New York.

 {% include image file='consortium-research-robotics.jpg'
-   caption='ThoughtWorks Arts Director Ellen Pearlman on-site with Mark Parsons, Founder & Executive Director of The Consortium for Research and Robotics' %}
+   caption='Thoughtworks Arts Director Ellen Pearlman on-site with Mark Parsons, Founder & Executive Director of The Consortium for Research and Robotics' %}

 We have received a large number of extremely high quality applications, and we are working very hard on the selection process.
 We are reviewing every application in detail as quickly as possible and will announce final selection by April 16th, 2018.